 Veils and costumes jingle; the coins, the tassels, beads and other decorative elements on dress, hats, head covers, etcetera may each produce a very characteristic sound.
 Movement of the body or wind may increase the distinctiveness of these sounds.
 In fact, this characteristic of coins and tassels is especially used to ward off evil.
-This uniqueness of sound is one of the elements very little described in literature and to our knowledge no study at all has been done in that field.
-It is for that reason that we would like to draw attention to the sound of wearable heritage.
+This uniqueness of sound is one of the elements very little described in literature and to my knowledge no study at all has been done in that field.
+It is for that reason that I would like to draw attention to the sound of wearable heritage.
 In the desert wind the sound of a woman carrying her personal veil with bells and coins, tassels of beadwork colliding with the metal may be recognized by her relatives based on sound alone.
-In our collection of veils, no two veils sound alike.
+In my collection of veils, no two veils sound alike.

 Smell is also a very little known field of study, although smell of costume or other wearable heritage is sometimes described circumstantial when perfuming of dress or jewelry is pointed out.
 In Oman for instance, perfuming dress with incense is a well-known custom.
 Here, women place an incense burner under their clothes in order to saturate the dress with smell.
 Since this is done in an overwhelming amount, there is little chance that the smell of dress can be ignored here.
 Also, in certain areas in North Africa, jewelry is deliberately perfumed.
 For instance, a metal container worn in the hair, filled with perfumed sheep’s wool from Morocco (click here for an example. for more information use the reference to the website Bedouin Silver here).
 In Nubia (Egypt and Sudan) many leather objects are rubbed with perfumed fat, spreading a very distinctive smell.

 The ‘feel’ of costume is described in literature in the same manner.
 A much-debated subject we have worked on is the weight of face veils.
 Some face veils worn by Rashaidah women in East Africa for instance, weigh almost 1 kilogram and are quite a burden.
-Also black textile often used in female dress in the WANA region is an interesting aspect of the ‘feel’ of dress.
+Also, black textile often used in female dress in the WANA region is an interesting aspect of the ‘feel’ of dress.
 Does the black color increase the heat of these body covers, or not?
-The research institute Nature has an interesting article on the subject we would like to refer to here.
+A research institute Nature has an interesting article on the subject I would like to refer to here.
 In this article it is argued that black dress does not increase the body temperature, but rather optimizes Bedouin solutions for desert survival.
-Another theme we am focusing on now is the manner in which face veils are tied to the body and kept in place (see also on the page of (re) arranging cloth).
+Another theme I am focusing on now is the manner in which face veils are tied to the body and kept in place (see also on the page of (re) arranging cloth).
 This of course has implications for the feel of this garment.